Indigenous Languages Top End Intensive – July 2019

 In the UN’s International Year of Indigenous Languages, why not spend two weeks learning about the languages of Australia’s First Peoples.

-Charles Darwin University is working in collaboration with the Australian National University and Batchelor Institute of Indigenous Tertiary Education to offer the an Indigenous Languages Summer School in Darwin in July 2019.
+Charles Darwin University is working in collaboration with the Australian National University and Batchelor Institute of Indigenous Tertiary Education to offer the Indigenous Languages ‘Top End Intensive’ in Darwin in July 2019.

 Attend as a Higher Education student: HECS-HELP applies if you are studying in a Commonwealth Supported place.
-If you are an enrolled student at CDU, ANU or another university, then in most cases you would be required to pay the HECS-HELP fee which varies slightly from institution to institution.
+If you are an enrolled student at CDU or another university, then in most cases you would be required to pay the HECS-HELP fee which may vary slightly from institution to institution.

 This unit is an introduction to the scientific study of language through a focus on Australia’s Indigenous languages.
 You will gain an introductory understanding of the practical and theoretical aspects of linguistics and how languages work, including sound production and sound systems, parts of speech, grammatical relations in words and sentences, and meaning.

 This forms part of the INL100 unit Linguistics for Indigenous Languages 1 accredited through CDU/Batchelor Institute.